Carrot Cake Cinnamon Rolls

 Good news!
 This recipe can be made by hand or with a dough hook / stand mixer.

-It is definitely easier to make them with a stand mixer, but a little elbow grease never hurt anyone.
+It is definitely easier to make them with a stand mixer, but a little elbow grease never hurts anyone.

 I also find it’s easier to get the consistency of the dough right if you knead by hand.

-The dough should be tacky but not sticky once it’s ready to be rested.
+The dough should be tacky but not sticky once it’s ready to rest.

 If you’re unsure what the right consistency of dough feels like, I recommend testing the dough by pressing it with your finger.